MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/troubleshoot-dynamic-groups.md

 ### Force the group to be processed now<a id="18"></a>

 Reset processing for a dynamic group.
-In the Azure portal, manually trigger the re-processing by updating the membership rule to add a whitespace at the end.
+In the Azure portal, manually trigger the re-processing by updating the membership rule to add a whitespace in the middle of the rule.

 ### Fix a rule processing error<a id="19"></a>